 The MAGIC Collaboration has built in 2002 / 2003 a first large atmospheric imaging Cherenkov telescope, MAGIC-I, with a mirror surface of 236 sq.m. and equipped with photomultiplier tubes of optimal efficiency.
 In 2009, a second telescope of essentially the same characteristics was added; MAGIC-II was installed at a distance of 85m from MAGIC-I. With the accent of these instruments on large mirror surface and best light collection, cosmic gamma-rays at an energy threshold lower than any existing or planned terrestrial gamma-ray telescope have become accessible.
 So far achieved has been a threshold of 25 GeV.

-Located near the mountain top of the Roque de los Muchachos on the Canary island of La Palma, the construction of this world-wide largest telescope (MAGIC-I) was completed in 2003.
-Fully operational since 2004, it has been run ever since by an international collaboration of 17 institutes in 8 countries.
+The MAGIC telescopes are located near the mountain top of the Roque de los Muchachos on the Canary island of La Palma.
+They are currently run by an international collaboration of 24 institutes in 10 countries.

 MAGIC Telescopes observe the birth of a jet close to the event horizon.